verrazzano/docs/content/en/docs/customize/opensearch.md

 ```

 **NOTE:** The ISM policy created via the Verrazzano custom resource contains a minimal set of configurations.
 To create a more detailed ISM policy, the OpenSearch
 REST API can also be used.
-Below is an example
+To create a policy using the OpenSearch API, do the following:

 ```bash
 $ PASS=$(kubectl get secret \